 Perhaps the coolest feature of this card is the 24/7 dedicated service you can receive with a live agent.
 Cardmembers are provided a telephone number that connects directly to a live agent, so no more spending 10 minutes pressing buttons just to talk with someone.

-The Chase Sapphire Preferred card does come with a $95 annual fee, waived during the first year.
+The Chase Sapphire Preferred does come with a $95 annual fee, waived during the first year.
 All international purchases can be made without being charged a foreign transaction fee.
 Many credit cards charge up to 3% when used somewhere other than US soil (which includes international companies online) but this card is foreign transaction fee free.

 Transfer Points to Other Rewards Programs

 One of the unheralded perks of this card is the ability to transfer points to several miles and hotel programs.
 This means the points have significant value beyond Chase’s own ecosystem.
 And the transfers are on a 1 to 1 basis.
 One thousand points equates to 1,000 miles on any of the following frequent flyer or hotel rewards programs:

 - Singapore Airlines KrisFlyer